maddenj8/charge-guide/technical_spec/technical_spec.md

 Information about the charger is passed by a bundle from map main class.

-Using the battery size in kwh’s and the state of charge percentage it will estimate the range in km and the charge time.
+Using the battery size in kwhs and the state of charge percentage it will estimate the range in km and the charge time.
 This is then displayed to the user.
 There is a button that will open google maps in navigation mode passing the charger as the destination.

 The onCreate has getting a shared preference set up in the setup page the battery size in kwh and is pulled.